It Advocates for Shunning

 Why does Wellspring Church claim they do not shun?

-Members will often say, "We do not shun" or “No one forces me to shun.”
 On the surface, that may feel true to them.
 But one of the characteristics of high-control religious environments is that coercion rarely looks like force.
 Instead, the doctrine, teaching, and behavior of the community create a powerful blueprint for what is expected.

-People learn how they are supposed to act because they hear broad policies from the pulpit, receive personal guidance in private meetings, and observe how influential members behave.
+Members learn how they are supposed to act because they hear broad policies from the pulpit, receive personal guidance in private meetings, and observe how influential members behave.
 Over time, the combination of teaching, social pressure, and fear of spiritual consequences shapes the mind so deeply that compliance feels voluntary, even when it is being powerfully engineered.

 Members who remain too close to ex-member family are often viewed with suspicion, especially when the former member has expressed criticism or concerns about the church.
 To reassure themselves that they are not under undue influence, many members tell themselves, “This was my choice.”
 But in high-control religious settings, the only “choices” available are the ones permitted by the environment.